pletfix/docs/en/database.md

     $users = database()->query('SELECT * FROM users WHERE role = ?', ['guest']);

-The first argument passed to the select method is the raw SQL query.
+The first argument passed to this method is raw SQL query.

-> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
-> Because the SQL syntax of database systems varies in detail, maybe you can not easily change the database system later
-> if you write raw SQL directly.
-Therefore, it is advisable to use a [QueryBuilder](queries) to generate the SQL syntax.

 The second argument is any parameter bindings that need to be bound to the query.

 Instead of using `?` to represent your parameter bindings, you may execute a query using named bindings:

     $users = database()->query('SELECT * FROM users WHERE role = :role', ['role => 'guest]);

-> <i class="fa fa-info fa-2x" aria-hidden="true"></i>
+> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
 > No matter how, it is highly recommended to use parameter binding because its provides protection against
 > [SQL injection](http://php.net/manual/en/security.database.sql-injection.php).

 The `query` method will always return an `array` of records.
-If you net set a third argument for the `query` function, each record within the array will be an associative array:
+If you not set a third argument for the `query` function, each record within the array will be an associative array:

     foreach ($users as $user) {
         echo $user['id'] . ':' . $user['role'] . '<br/>';
     }

-If you set a class name of a Model as the third argument, each record will be an instance of this class.
+If you set a class name as the third argument, each record will be an instance of this class:

     $users = database()->query('SELECT * FROM users WHERE id = ?', [4711], User::class);
     foreach ($users as $user) {